Morvan syndrome and related disorders associated with CASPR2 antibodies

 Panayiotopoulos syndrome is a common idiopathic, age- and self-limited, childhood-related, benign susceptibility to focal autonomic seizures and autonomic status epilepticus specific to childhood.
 It affects around 6% of children with nonfebrile seizures.
 Seizures manifest with a wide spectrum of ictal autonomic manifestations, mainly emesis, syncope-like epileptic seizures (ictal syncope), mydriasis, incontinence, and thermoregulatory and cardiorespiratory irregularities.
-Half of the seizures last for more than 60 minutes, often two to three hours, and, thus, constitute autonomic status epilepticus.
+Half of the seizures last for more than 60 minutes, often 2 to 3 hours, and, thus, constitute autonomic status epilepticus.
 There is marked variability of interictal EEG findings, from normal to multifocal spikes that also vary in serial EEGs.
 Ictal EEG onset is from the frontal or posterior regions.
-Seizures are infrequent in most patients; one third have a single seizure only, and half of them have two to five seizures.
-The remaining third of patients may have more than five seizures, and these may be frequent.
+Seizures are infrequent in most patients; one third have a single seizure only, and half of them have 2 to 5 seizures.
+The remaining third of patients may have more than 5 seizures, and these may be frequent.
 Panayiotopoulos syndrome is a remarkably benign condition despite high incidence of autonomic status epilepticus.
 Seizures are self-limiting, with remission typically occurring within a few years from onset but probably 10% of patients may have more protracted active seizure periods.
 Prophylactic antiepileptic drug treatment may not be needed for most of the patients.
-Autonomic status epilepticus in the acute stage needs thorough evaluation, benzodiazepines intravenously, in rectal or buccal preparations, are commonly used to terminate this nonconvulsive status epilepticus.
+Autonomic status epilepticus in the acute stage needs thorough evaluation, benzodiazepines intravenously, in rectal, nasal, or buccal preparations, are commonly used to terminate this nonconvulsive status epilepticus.
 Aggressive treatment should be avoided because of the risk of iatrogenic complications, including cardiorespiratory arrest.
 Panayiotopoulos syndrome is frequently misdiagnosed as encephalitis, atypical migraine, syncope, cyclic vomiting syndrome, and other epileptic or nonepileptic disorders.
 The result of this erroneous diagnosis is avoidable mismanagement, high morbidity, and costly hospital admissions.
-In this article, the author details the clinical and laboratory findings of the syndrome that he described and provides practical guidance for appropriate diagnosis and management.
+In this article, the author details the clinical and laboratory findings of the syndrome and provides practical guidance for appropriate diagnosis and management.

 • Panayiotopoulos syndrome is a common self-limited childhood-related syndrome manifesting with infrequent autonomic seizures that often last for hours (autonomic status epilepticus).